Fiat Chrysler could spend billions to buy back unrepaired trucks

 That could put FCA on the hook for nearly $3 billion, if the average buyback price is $15,000 per vehicle.
 But the net cost could be much lower.
 A company representative noted on Monday that the NHTSA agreement gives FCA the option of repairing and reselling any vehicles it repurchases from owners.

-The automaker said in a statement on Monday that the net cost of the buyback programme would not be "material to its financial position, liquidity or results of operations."
+The automaker said in a statement on Monday that the net cost of the buyback program would not be "material to its financial position, liquidity or results of operations."

 FCA shares were down 4.8 percent at $14.43 on Monday afternoon in New York trading.